CarlColijn/Jazillionth/README.md

 Last (but certainly not least), both the test suite page as well as the pages under test running in the iframe have their own scripts.
 But the test suite page's script should not run before the page under test's script has run.
 Jazillionth seems to get this right, but I have so far not been able to get absolute guarantees that the way Jazillionth manages this is a sure-fire way to ascertain this behavior.
 If Jazillionth's tests run before your page under test's scripts have run, please let me know!

 If the above restrictions are a deal breaker in your situation, you can still use Jazillionth in in-line testing mode.
-In that case you only need to add three link tags to your page's head section to link in jQuery, Jazillionth and your JavaScript test script.
+In that case you only need to add three link tags to your page's head section to link in Jazillionth and your JavaScript test script.
 This way an iframe is not necessary anymore which relaxes all security restraints mentioned above.
 You should then be able to run your tests anywhere and anyhow you like, while still only minimally altering the page to test.